 - Provide accurate and easy to use information about the conference.

-- Utilize online website such as VolunteerSpot for moderator sign ups.
+- Utilize websites such as VolunteerSpot for moderator sign-ups.

 - Coordinate timely communication between moderator subcommittee and moderators.